agrc/forklift/readme.md

 1. `forklift config set --key copyDestinations --value c:\\MapData` - This is where you want your output placed.
 1. `forklift repos --add agrc/parcels` - The agrc/parcels is the user/repo to scan for Pallets.
 1. `forklift garage open` - Add all connection.sde files to the forklift garage.
-1. Set the following user environmental variables (required only for sending email reports and starting/stopping ArcGIS Services):
+1. Set the following **user** environmental variables.
+  - _required for sending email reports and/or starting/stopping ArcGIS Server Services_
+  - _may require a reboot_
     - `FORKLIFT_SMTP_SERVER` The SMTP server that you want to send emails with.
     - `FORKLIFT_SMTP_PORT` The SMTP port number.
     - `FORKLIFT_FROM_ADDRESS` The from email address for emails sent by forklift.